AleksandrRogov/DynamicsWebApi/.github/README.md

 request.pagingCookie = page2.PagingInfo.cookie;

 const page3 = await dynamicsWebApi.fetch<Account>(request);
-//and so on... or use a recoursive loop.
+//and so on... or use a recursive loop.
 ```

 #### Fetch All records